Control Flow

 A loop means to repeat execution until a certain condition is fulfilled.
 In Boozang, a data loop is like a for-condition running over a data set, meaning the test gets executed once for each data entry.

 To set a test to loop over a set of data (to repeat its execution for each data entry), click on the first line of the test (denoting the test settings) and click the Kebab icon -> Advanced.
 In "Loop data" select the data you want to loop over.
-The test will be run once for each data entry, and the current data entry will be available in the $loophandle.
+The test will be run once for each data entry, and the current data entry will be available in the $loop

 The following data formats are supported to drive loops